Energy Storage in the Booming British Market

 What is driving the current demand in the UK?

 Additionally, the UK has some of the highest cost electricity in Europe and businesses are being forced to seek cheaper alternatives to traditional fossil fuels to remain competitive.
-This is where renewables have come to the fore, with the marginal cost of solar and wind power now below that of fossil fuels, the renewable option is now not only better for the environment but also more cost effective.

 What triggered the fast growth of renewables in the UK?